mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/api-abi-versioning.md

 The CMake package config files are the same as the regular (non-MSVC) shared library behavior described above.

 **NOTE:** CMake automatically handles selection of libraries according to build type, but does not enforce build type consistency when only one build type is installed.
-Installing _both_ debug and release configurations on Windows highly recommended for this reason.
-This does not extend to _all_ build configuration parameters.
+Installing _both_ Debug and Release configurations on Windows is highly recommended for this reason.
+(This note only applies to the build type configuration parameter).

-The name of the pkg-config file for CXX Driver libraries is the same as the regular (non-MSVC) shared library behavior described above.
+The name of the pkg-config file for CXX Driver libraries is the same as that for the regular (non-MSVC) shared library behavior described above.
 However, when `ENABLE_ABI_TAG_IN_PKGCONFIG_FILENAMES=ON`, the library output name is used as-if it were the basename for pkg-config files.
 For example, to obtain flags for the shared library `bsoncxx-v_noabi-rhs-x64-v142-md.dll`, the pkg-config command may look as follows when `ENABLE_ABI_TAG_IN_PKGCONFIG_FILENAMES=OFF` (the default):